gustavogm93/tul-challenge/README.md

-# Spring Boot MySQL Base Project
+# Tul-Challenge

-This application was developed to demonstrate Spring Boot with MySQL with simple API.
+This application was developed to solve Tul's Challenge.

 Technologies Used

-- Spring Boot 2.4.1
+- Spring Boot
 - Spring Data JPA
 - Lombok
 - MySQL

 How to Run this application